 The instrumentation overheads for RapiTime tools are very low, and zero-instrumentation overhead can even be supported in some cases, depending on your target hardware and data collection strategy.
 This means that you can use RapiTime with virtually any target.

 You can use timing metrics to optimize your code for timing behavior.
 RapiTime highlights the costliest functions in terms of execution time, guiding you towards the best optimization candidates.
 By running RapiTime again after you optimize your code, you can determine performance improvements.

-You can measure the most common coverage criteria required to support DO-178B/C or ISO 26262 certification using RapiCover: function, call statement, branch, decision, condition and MC/DC.
+You can measure the most common coverage criteria required to support DO-178B/ED-12B, DO-178C/ED-12C and ISO 26262 certification using RapiCover.
+This includes function, call statement, branch, decision and condition coverage, and MC/DC.